 Rich, creamy and thick chickpea-based vegan mayo!
 This mayo is egg-free, cholesterol-free, soy-free, gluten-free, easy to make and so much cheaper than store-bought mayo.

 I love homemade mayonnaise and aioli.
 And the reason why I make my own mayo at home is that I know exactly what goes into it, no preservatives or ingredients that I’ve never heard of before and can’t even spell.
 It tastes so much better, it’s healthier, and can save you a lot of money.

-This recipe does not use soy milk, aquafaba or tofu.
+This recipe does not use soy milk, aquafaba, or tofu.
 It uses chickpea flour, which makes it great for people that avoid soy and/or dairy products.
-It’s so rich, creamy and deep in flavour and that makes this recipe just incredible.
+It’s so rich, creamy, and deep in flavor and that makes this recipe just incredible.

 Start by whisking the gram flour with water in a saucepan until lumps are dissolved, and then leave it to stand for 20-30 minutes for the flour to hydrate.

 Then on medium heat, bring to a boil and keep whisking until the mixture thickens and turns into a thick paste.
 The texture will be very similar to custard.
 You’ll have to taste it and make sure that the gram flour is completely cooked out.